MaestroError/go-libheif/README.md

 # go-libheif
  GoLang wrapper for the libheif library, providing easy-to-use APIs for HEIC to JPEG/PNG conversions and vice versa.
 (Also provides support for AVIF to JPEG/PNG conversions)
+ This package was developed to support

 ### Pre-requisites
 You need to install [libheif](https://github.com/strukturag/libheif) before using this module.
 You can check the [strukturag/libheif](https://github.com/strukturag/libheif) for installation instructions, but as I have found, the easiest way for me was to use [brew](https://brew.sh/):